 Agile Product Management and Writing Stories

-Organization of people
+Organization of people and teams working together

 Going to 4 weeks is almost certainly a bad idea.
 In fact, I’d suggest if you did weekly sprints you’d like do better as that would really create more focus.
-This question is a good example of why thinking of Scrum as an operating model instead of a framework (as we do in Scrum/APM) is more effective.
+This question is a good example of why thinking of Scrum as an operating model instead of a framework (as we do in Scrum/ATDD) is more effective.
 You would be following Scrum whether you did 2 or 4 week sprints.
 So little guidance is being provided.
 But consider this, “why are you spilling over tasks/stories?”
 There are any number of reasons we’ve encountered:

 Shorter sprints will help you do the right thing, but it’s also useful to know what’s driving this behavior.
 Scrum.
 Lean-thinking would tell us to do the following:

 So bottom line advice is:

 Using Test-First Methods can also help this problem as it makes for smaller, well-defined stories.